denisnarush/MY/README.md

+### Who I am
-I ❤ vanilla JS.
+Front-End (and only front-end) senior engineer and I ❤ vanilla JS.
 HTML, CSS Ninja

 Know about [Flow](https://en.wikipedia.org/wiki/Flow_(psychology)) and I believe that the development is a creative process